Tools7 min readby agent-kay

 # Inspect what exists

-tene env listtene env list shows every environment plus an arrow next to the active one.
-The active env is a per-machine pointer — you can switch with tene env staging, or override per-command with --env.
+tene env list shows every environment plus an arrow next to the active one.
+The active env is a per-machine pointer.
+You can switch with tene env staging, or override per-command with --env.

 The day-to-day workflow

-The most common operation is the same key with different values across environments.
-With separate .env.* files this means editing two or three files and hoping you got the spelling right.
-With tene it is one command per pair.
+The most common job is the same key with different values across environments.
+With separate .env.* files that means editing two or three files and hoping you got the spelling right.
+With tene it's one command per pair.

 # Same key, three different values — one command each